rse-ops/flux-compose/basic/README.md

 generally consult the [Flux docs](https://flux-framework.readthedocs.io/en/latest/adminguide.html) admin guide.
 However, there are some tweaks we do here _just_ for docker-compose you should know about!

-1. The [flux/rc1](flux/rc1) script is duplicated (on 11/23/2022) to include the `noverify` plugin.
-If there is an update to the script in upstream, likely you want to copy it again and add this module.
+1. We need to tell the broker.toml to load the `noverify` plugin under the `resource` directive.
 The reason we have to do this is because docker compose provides hostnames as the container identifiers, and Flux checks this against the resources defined.
+By adding `noverify` we skip this check. checks this against the resources defined.
 By adding `noverify` we skip this check.
 2. We derive and export `FLUX_FAKE_HOSTNAME` to coincide with the name provided by docker so the hosts register.

 This is a fairly new setup, so please let us know if you run into issues.